Hilary Richardson – Principal Investigator

 Sarin Akpulat* – MSC Student (2023) & Research Assistant

-Sarin recently completed her MSc in Developmental Science at the University of Edinburgh under the supervision of Dr. Richardson and is currently a research assistant in the Richardson Lab.
+Sarin completed her MSc in Developmental Science at the University of Edinburgh under the supervision of Dr. Richardson and is currently a research assistant in the Richardson Lab.
 Her dissertation work explored the association between mental state language and theory of mind development in children between the ages of 3-12.
 Prior to her MSc, Sarin completed her BA in Psychology and Sociology at McGill University in Canada.
 She now hopes to pursue a doctorate degree in developmental psychology.
 Outside the lab, she spends her time trying out new recipes, reading at the park (if weather permits), and aimlessly wandering in supermarkets.

-Rachael Adams* – undergraduate Research assistant
+Rachael Adams* – Research assistant

 Rachael is an undergraduate studying Psychology, with an interest in child & adolescent development.
 Her current research involvement is in the Theirworld Edinburgh Birth Cohort study, and developing support systems for young autistic people.
 She hopes to pursue child & adolescent psychotherapy in the future.
 Outside of the lab, Rachael loves sunny walks with a sweet treat!